AnkurBhatt07/EDA-Of-AirBnB-Dataset/README.md

 # EDA-Project-on-AirBnB-dataset
-Capstone project of almabetter

 Here , we are performing data analysis on the AirBnB dataset .
 It will provide us various key understandings out of this huge data .
 In the process we will first clean the data from various anomalies and then create subset dataframes for analysis .
 We will also create visual representation of various key understandings , which makes it easier to spot the trends and patterns from the data.

-The dataset we have,contains the information of the lodgings present in the boroughs of the New york city.The dataset contains 48895 rows and 16 columns.
+The dataset we have,contains **the information of the lodgings present in the boroughs of the New york city**.**The dataset contains 48895 rows and 16 columns.**

+# Data Wrangling

 There were listings where Price value was equal to 0.This was unrealistic to happen practically so I assume this was some issue in data collection .
 To solve the issue , I calculated the average prices of each room types from the entire dataset and then replaced these uneven prices for the listings with the average prices based on their room types.